WWII codebreaker Alan Turing gets royal pardon for gay conviction

 LONDON Mathematician Alan Turing, who helped Britain win World War Two by cracking Nazi Germany's "unbreakable" Enigma code, was granted a rare royal pardon on Tuesday for a criminal conviction for homosexuality that led to his suicide.

-Turing's electromechanical machine, a forerunner of modern computers, unravelled the code used by German U-boats in the Atlantic.
+Turing's electromechanical machine, a forerunner of modern computers, unraveled the code used by German U-boats in the Atlantic.
 His work at Bletchley Park, Britain's wartime codebreaking centre, was credited with shortening the war.

 However, he was stripped of his job and chemically castrated with injections of female hormones after being convicted of gross indecency in 1952 for having sex with a man.
 Homosexual sex was illegal in Britain until 1967.